 Sensitivity assessment.
 Overall, a long-term chronic change in temperature at the pressure benchmark is considered likely to fall within natural variation and to be tolerated by the characterizing and associated species although, Lithothyllum incrustans may experience reduced growth (as it is primarily a southern species).
 An acute change at the pressure benchmark is considered unlikely to adversely affect the biotope as the characterizing species can potentially adapt to a wide range of temperatures experienced in both northern and southern waters (Spirobranchus triqueter), or are found primarily in colder, more northern waters (Balanus crenatus).
 Lithophyllum incrustans may be less tolerant, but reductions in growth, rather than mortalities may result.
-Biotope resistance is therefore assessed as 'Medium' and resilience as 'High'.
-Sensitivity of this biotope is therefore considered to be 'Low'.
+Biotope resistance is therefore assessed as 'High' and resilience as 'High' and the biotope is therefore considered to be 'Not sensitive'.

 Salinity increase (local)

-Low

-Low

-Q: High A: Medium C: Medium

-Q: High A: Low C: High

-Q: High A: Low C: High
+LOW Q: High A: Low C: Medium High Q: High A: Low C: High Low Q: High A: Low C: Medium

-This biotope is recorded in full salinity (30-35 ppt) habitats (Connor et al., 2004) and the sensitivity assessment considers an increase from full to >40 ppt.
+This biotope is recorded in full salinity (30-35 ppt) habitats (Connor et al., 2004) and the sensitivity assessment considers an increase from full to >40 ppt (the pressure benchmark).